celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 ```

-Now, let's explain the code step by step
+**Now, let's explain the code one by one**

-## **Step1:** Installing web3.py library
+First, we will install the `web3.py` library.
 To install `web3.py`, you can run the following code in your terminal or command prompt or any Python IDE.
 I am using google colab here

 ```py
 	pip install web3
 ```

-##  **Step2:** Set up web3 connection to Celo network
+Next, we'll now set up the web3 connection to the celo network.
 Here's an example code for setting up a web3 connection to the Celo network using `web3.py`:

 ```py
 	 #First import the necessary library